Joel Osteen’s Member Attacks Street Preacher

 The prosperity gospel was the basis of the street preachers showing up where they were and bad mouthing Joel Osteen.

 Here’s my thing.
 If you want to bad mouth me, you’re free to do so but do that online or somewhere in your personal safe place.
 Don’t come in my space attacking me and think no one is going to react to it…because I just may react and you probably wouldn’t like it.
-I could care less whether you caught it on video and posted it.
+I couldn’t care less whether you caught it on video and posted it.
 But that’s just me.

 These street preachers: